Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 - "Floor division divides two numbers and rounds down to the nearest whole number."
   - This is not the definition of floor division, and is at best ambiguous.
 - Dividing 20 by 4 gives 5, then rounding down to the nearest whole number gives 4, according to this definition.
-  - There is a reason why the standard definition includes "greater than or equal to the result".
+  - There is a reason why the standard definition includes "less than or equal to the division result".